-The goal is to increase the ethnic/racial diversity of TUSD's administrators and certificated staff.
+The goal is to increase the ethnic/racial diversity of TUSD's certificated staff.
 This strategy includes the following activities:

-- Recruitment trips to identified HBCUs, HACU member colleges, and other colleges and universities offering teacher preparation programs and enrolling diverse student populations in their education programs; - TUSD will host "Meet and Greets" for student teachers from various colleges in Arizona to provide information about TUSD and how to apply for vacant positions.
+- Recruitment trips to identified HBCUs, HACU member colleges, and other colleges and universities with teacher preparation programs with diverse student populations in their education programs; - TUSD will host "Meet and Greets" for student teachers from various colleges in Arizona to provide information about TUSD and how to apply for vacant positions.
 Guest speakers from TUSD may include leadership team members, certification specialists, mentoring and professional development personnel, special education personnel, and members of the math innovation team; - The Recruiter attends the University of Arizona South campus in the fall to meet the new student teachers in the program.
-TUSD will create new and stronger relationships with in-state colleges (University of Arizona, University of Arizona South, Teach Arizona, Pima Community College, Northern Arizona University, Grand Canyon College, Rio Salado College, University of Phoenix, Arizona State University, and Prescott College), and the African American Studies and Mexican American Studies program departments; - Collaboration with HBCUs and the HACU to develop an internship program where students from various colleges and universities can perform their student teaching with TUSD; - Welcome Groups to welcome new administrators or certificated staff members into TUSD.
+TUSD will create new and stronger relationships with in-state colleges (University of Arizona, University of Arizona South, Teach Arizona, Pima Community College, Northern Arizona University, Grand Canyon College, Rio Salado College, University of Phoenix, Arizona State University, and Prescott College), and the African American Studies and Mexican American Studies program departments; - Collaboration with HBCUs and the HACU to develop an internship program where students from various colleges and universities can perform their student teaching with TUSD; - Welcome Groups to welcome new employees into TUSD.
 These group members consist of community members/district employees to assist in the adjustment period into the community and TUSD.
-Packets are developed for various ethnic groups that include community activities in Tucson and the surrounding areas; and - Other Colleges and Universities: TUSD recruiter will recruit in highly populated diverse colleges and universities with a diverse student body in the College of Education. - Local and state-wide job, diversity, and education fairs and/or expos are provided for employers, recruiters and school districts to meet with prospective administrator or certificated staff candidates.
-In the college setting, education fairs are commonly used for entry level teaching positions, but also may include graduate students seeking administrative positions.
+Packets are developed for various ethnic groups that include community activities in Tucson and the surrounding areas; and - Other Colleges and Universities: TUSD recruiter will recruit in highly populated diverse colleges and universities with a diverse student body in the College of Education. - Local and state-wide job, diversity, and education fairs and/or expos are provided for employers, recruiters and school districts to meet with prospective job seekers.
+In the college setting, education fairs are commonly used for entry level teaching positions.
 Often sponsored by career centers, job fairs provide a convenient location for students to meet employers and participate in first interviews.
 TUSD will participate and recruit at these events, and document the success of these efforts.
 TUSD will continue to develop the ability of recruiters to extend Offers of Employment during in-person recruiting activities to ensure the best chance of recruiting candidates to TUSD.
-TUSD's recruitment teams will include relevant staff who can speak directly about their experiences in TUSD and in Tucson. - The District's Leadership Prep Academy (LPA) is an in-person program dedicated to recruiting and preparing future administrators.
+TUSD's recruitment teams will include relevant staff who can speak directly about their experiences in TUSD and in Tucson.